FGM/C Shifting Sands

 Under the Serious Crime Act (2015), healthcare professionals, teachers and social workers have a mandatory duty to report to the police any instances or even ‘suspicions’ of FGM having been carried out on those under the age of 18.
 This is further eroding the trust that needs to exist between doctors, teachers, social workers and the communities they claim to protect.
 What’s more, it is leading social workers and teachers to make FGM referrals unnecessarily.
 This is exactly what happened to one schoolgirl who, in visible discomfort, was referred by a teacher.
 When she was eventually examined, she was diagnosed with thread worms, which cause anal itching.

 However, fearmongering about FGM persists nonetheless.
 In February, midwives and community workers were surprised to learn that an entirely new form of FGM was being performed when Janet Fyle, the Royal College of Midwives’ lead on FGM, told the government Home Affairs Committee that a type of FGM ‘never seen before’ was being inflicted.
 Communities, she said, were ‘vary[ing] how and what they do and when’ in order to stay ‘one step ahead’ of the authorities.
 Her claim made sensational headlines and, because it confirmed the fears and prejudices of policymakers, the claims went unchallenged.
-When I asked Fyle about this new technique, she admitted that she had never seen a case of it herself and that the only reported case amounted to ‘vaginal arch nicking’, which anyone who knows anything about FGM and why it is performed knows could not be considered a new form of the procedure.
+When I asked Fyle about this new technique, she admitted that she had never seen a case of it herself and that the only reported case amounted to ‘vaginal arch nicking’, which anyone who knows anything about FGM and why it is performed knows it could not be considered a new form of the procedure.

 In the face of such hysteria, it is worrying to think what intrusive scheme the government might introduce next.
 Following France’s example, Labour MP Diane Abbott has called for mandatory examinations of girls’ genitals in schools.
 Some people claim this is already taking place in Waltham Forest, an area of London that has a large African immigrant community.
 Many of the women I spoke to are rightly horrified at the prospect of such a gross invasion of privacy.